r3ward/Voice-Question-Assistant-/README.md

 ## Lessons Learned

 The purpose of this project was to get to grips with the basics of GoLang, while understanding and implimenting some basic microservices.
-This project has demonstrated the simplicity and power of Go.
-In the future I aim to specialise my skills within this language.
+This project has demonstrated the simplicity and power of Go, especially within http.

 ## License